You are here

 Welcome to the J.N.
 Desmarais Library and Archives!

 One key job of the Library and Archives is to help you succeed in your studies by ensuring that you have access to the books, journals, and other library resources that you need for completing your course assignments.
 If we don't seem to have what you're looking for, please let us know and we'll see how quickly we can locate, borrow (using our inter-library loan service, RACER) or buy the book or article (or other source) that you need.

 Please know, as well, that the Library and Archives staff is here to help you with your library and Internet research.
 If you're not sure what kind of information you need or how to find it, come talk to us-that's what we're here for.
 Of course, these days, you don't have to come to the Library User Assistance desk in the Desmarais building: you can also reach us by phone (705-675-1151 ext.
-3242 or e-mail (firstname.lastname@example.org).
+3242 or by contacting the librarian responsible for your subject area.
 As well, use our live chat reference service provided by Library staff from several Ontario university libraries.
 It's called Ask the Library (look for the tab in the lower right corner of library web pages) and it’s available in both English and French well into the evening.